psugrg/cmproj-snippet/README.md

   - [x] memory leaks detection
   - [x] Installation
   - [x] code coverage
-  - [ ] Documentation should not search in all folders of the project (it tries to parese build folder and release folder)
-  - [ ] Installation followup: The problem is that it also install tests together with the googletest framework.
+  - [x] Installation followup: The problem is that it also install tests together with the googletest framework.
   - [ ] packages
   - [ ] flatpacs/appimages/etc